LotteJansen/Website-DaanJansen-Photography/README.md

 ### Support
 If you have any questions that are beyond the scope of the help documentation, feel free to contact us via the contact form on our profile page: https://themeforest.net/user/elemis

+# Lotte

+### Pages
+The index page is cut up in different parts, all in the /partials folder.

+### Translations
+The page is translated with i18n to English and Dutch.
+To add content, you should add it to the files in /lang and add the data-i18n= -marker in the html.
+The i18n javascript file is under assets/js/vendor.